baseVISION/baseVISION.SyntaroWiki/WimAsAService/WimAsAService_AutopilotJSON.md

 requested the JSON file from Azure.
 The sole difference being that we have copied the JSON manually.

+# Getting the JSON File
-=Getting the JSON File= Sadly, you cannot just download the JSON File from the Microsoft Endpoint Manager admin center.
+Sadly, you cannot just download the JSON File from the Microsoft Endpoint Manager admin center.
 To get to the file instead, we need to use some PowerShell modules to retrieve it from Azure directly via the Graph API.